sherwin-14-neenopal/Central-Repo/docs/klaviyo.md

 ### 📡 Prerequisites

-   To get started with the Klaviyo API, you'll need to meet the following prerequisites:

-   1. **Create a Klaviyo account**: If you haven't already, sign up for a Klaviyo account.
+   To get started with the Klaviyo API, create an account if you haven't already signed up for a Klaviyo account.
 You can follow along with this [video](https://www.youtube.com/watch?v=0AnKXEcgcGQ).

 > **Note**: If you are given access to an existing account then you can skip the above step and move to the next section.